Monterey Hit-and-Run Accident Attorneys

 - Present and future medical bills

-It may be difficult for you to collect financial compensation from a driver who does not have automobile liability insurance.
-It is recommended that you speak to an experienced hit-and-run accident attorney to discuss different options regarding your case.
+It may be difficult for you to pursue financial compensation from a driver who does not have automobile liability insurance.
+It is recommended that you speak to a hit-and-run accident attorney to discuss different options regarding your case.

 - An automobile may leave paint marks after striking an object.
 Under these circumstances, law enforcement officers can use the residue left on a victim’s automobile to identify the vehicle driven by the hit-and-run driver.